InformationSystemsAgency/bank-declaration-api-mockup/README.md

 ## License

-This is a prototype implementation for the Central Bank of Armenia data exchange project.
+This is a prototype implementation for the X-Road data exchange project.